LimaZurmati/ice-cream--shop/README.md

 # Ice-Cream shop

  Ice-Cream Shop is a site that helps people who live in kabul to find the best quality and testy ice-cream. this site motivates them to visit our shop.
-User of this website will be able to find all the information they need to konw about Ice-Cream shop.
+User of this website will be able to find all the information they need to know about Ice-Cream shop.
 About the pricing, flavors and conatct with us.

 ![Responsiceve Mockup](assets/image2/redme-image/urzala.png)